tooshel/poppoll/README.md

 # Storage

 The votes are stored to localStorage and no where else.
 There is no server for this project and it's all just served up by a simple Github page.
 All your data is stored in localStorage and nowhere else.

+# Local Dev

+This is just a static svelte site so if you know svelte (or anything node/js based, you'll be able to figure it out) but here is a hint:

+`clone the repo, run npm install`

+Start the dev enviroment.
+Look at the help to see you can press o enter to open it in a web browser.

+`npm run dev `

+Use this to build the prod version

+`npm run build`

+Use this to deploy it as a github page to the gh-pages branch

+`npm publish`